SouravDSGit/AutoWEPP/WEPP_watershed_inputs.md

 | Impoundment | Impoundment (.imp) | - |
 | Watershed | Structure (.str)<br>Hillslope Pass (.hil)<br>All hillslope, channel, and impoundment files | Watershed Run (.run) |

+## Hillsope, and Channel slopes and structure files
+Available from peridot/src/watershed_abstraction.rs in the weep in the woods repo.

 ## Watershed Analysis Process in WEPP

 The WEPP watershed model simulates: